sheffield-bioinformatics-core/somatic-variants/index.md

 ![](media/select_genome.PNG)

 We can also load extra *tracks* into the browser that can help us understand our variant calls.
-We can load data from *dbSNP* which will tell us about common mutations that already been identified.
+For example, we can load data from *dbSNP* which will tell us about common mutations that already been identified.
 These can be loaded via *File* -> *Load from Server..* and selecting `dbSNP 1.4.7` from the `Variation and Repeats` section

 ![](media/available_datasets.PNG)